All Episodes

 And I heard those things from Arnold.

-He was on the balance sheet, he was far more conservative than not.
+He was far more conservative than not.

 I was just trying to issue you a warning.

-Uh well, you know, I learned a valuable lesson, Rush.
+Well, you know, I learned a valuable lesson, Rush.

-I am never ever gonna doubt you.
+I am never, ever going to doubt you.

-Just like Jack Bauer, people doubt him on 24, and in the end he's always right, and you're always right.
+Just like Jack Bauer, people doubt him on 24, and in the end, he's always right, and you're always right.

 Bauer never knows what he's talking about.